SystemsCyber/TruckCapeProjects/README.md

 ### Add LIN
 A LIN transceiver is on the Truck Cape.
 Enable this feature by using a built in serial port.

+### Support the Quadrature Input Knob
+Add the ability for Linux to see the quadrature knob input for additional user input.

+### Send and Receive CAN messages over UDP
+Build a network bridge for CAN and Ethernet.

+### Build a can-utils website
+Hose a website on the Beaglebone to interface with socket CAN